Sahaj0312/Django-CRUD-API/README.md

 # Testing

-This repository includes unit and functional tests (using Selenium).
+This repository includes unit and functional tests (using Selenium and latest version of chromedriver).

 Run the tests by executing the following command in a new terminal: